C4ntor/RE-SPDNet/README.md

 ```
 to generate data and perform predictions of alternative models

 2. Save locally the simulated data (from R workspace) in the RE-SPDNET/data folder.
 Ensure the file is .csv of vectorized covariance matrix, where columns correspond to distinct elements of the matrix, and rows to time observations.
+First row contains headers

 3. Launch
 ```bash